There are many things to consider when it comes to thinking about your home.

 2. Energy Efficiency

-Are your energy are a little higher than you remember them being?
-That may be a sign that some part of your heating system is weakening.
-Most companies can give you a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+Are your heating are a little more than they were last year?
+That may be a sign that some part of your HVAC system is weakening.
+Most companies can provide a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in determining if your heating unit is going out.
-Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
-Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.
+Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
+Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age